3 Reasons Why You Should Quit Your Job

 Just one side-note on that: Look for the average wages in your current position.
 It’s easy to google your position, age, and location.
 Maybe you already earn a lot?

 Your colleagues suck.
 (Or they even bully you)

 If you think your team is just stupid, you can’t learn anything from them, they won’t listen to you and everything is getting harder because you simply can’t work with your colleagues, there might be a way to talk about that with your supervisor first.
 Maybe there are chances of joining another team.
 If, however, your supervisor does not cooperate, quit.

 If you’re finding yourself in a situation where you’re getting bullied, quit your job as soon as you can.
 No money in the world is worth staying in a room with a**holes for the whole day.
 Really.

 You lack fulfilling tasks

-To sum up, don’t just apply for any job you can find if you have a little bit more patience (this does not apply for the bullying!).
+To sum up, don’t just apply for any job you can find if you have a little more patience (this does not apply to the bullying!).
 Try to find the right position.
-Also do not underestimate the time you have to commute.
+Also, don’t underestimate the time you have to commute.
 Sitting 30 minutes longer in your car or a train for a little bit more money won’t make you happy, either.

 I hope these little tips help you to clear your mind.
 Please let me know if they did and what else you think are reasons to quit a programming job.
 I’d love to read about you in the comments.